Dog flea advice

 Not only can fleas make your pet uncomfortable, sore and itchy - they also pose a serious health risk.
 Flea infestations can cause anaemia due to the amount of blood a dog can lose to the parasites, and it can be fatal - especially in puppies or weaker dogs.

 What do I do if my dog has fleas?

 As well as getting your pet treatment as soon as possible, it’s important to remember that the parasites only spend a limited time on the animal.
 Their eggs tend to build up in cracks and crevices, such as down the sides of armchairs – and can survive for anything up to a year.
 So as well as treating your pet, carpets and furnishings in the home also need to be treated with an aerosol spray at the earliest opportunity.

 Other pets in the household, such as rabbits and cats will need treatment – but ask for your vet's advice about different species, as products effective in dogs may be toxic and dangerous to cats, and vice-versa.
 But some of the same products can be used.

 There is a vast array of products available in pet shops and supermarkets – but it’s best to consult your vet as spot on treatments and medication in the form of tablets are the only effective long-term methods of flea control.
 Before using any product, it’s essential that you ask your vet for advice.

 Spot on products, whereby liquid is applied to the skin at the back of a pet’s neck, have become a very popular – and effective – method of flea control.
 Some products contain substances that kill adult fleas, while others work by interrupting the development of fleas – and some do both.
 These treatments normally eliminate and prevent ear mites, too.

-Flea medication administered in tablet or injection form is also a good option, if you find it difficult to give your pet a spot on treatment.
+Flea medication administered in tablet form is also a good option, if you find it difficult to give your pet a spot on treatment.
 It works by preventing the development of eggs into fleas, eliminating new generations all together.

 Dog flea treatment combs